mamba-org/micromamba-docker/README.md

 - git commit hashes (`git-<HASH>`, where `<HASH>` is the first 7 characters of the git commit hash in [mamba-org/micromamba-docker](https://github.com/mamba-org/micromamba-docker/))
+- base image name
+  - for Alpine base images, this portion of the tag is set to `alpine`
+  - for CUDA base images, this porition of the tag is set to `<ubuntu_code_name>-cuda-<cuda_version>`
-- base image name (Debian or Ubuntu code name, such as `bullseye`, plus `-slim` if derived from a Debian `slim` image)
+  - for Debian base images, this portion of the tag is set to the code name (such as `bullseye`) plus `-slim` if derived from a slim image
-  - For CUDA base images, this porition of the tag is set to `<ubuntu_code_name>-cuda-<cuda_version>`
+  - for Ubuntu base images, this portion of the tag is set to the code name

 The tag `latest` is based on the `slim` image of the most recent Debian release, currently `bullseye-slim`.